OmodonMajiri/R-We-There-Yet-To-the-Olympics/README.md

 <img src="working_dir/Images/pptbarchart.png", width="450"/> <img src="working_dir/Images/pptmedals.png", width="450"/>

 ### Demographics of the Athletes
 <p>In addition to the interactive data, we also included the demographics of all athletes that participated in the Olympics.
-We included their name, age, height, weight, where they were from, what sport they participated in, and the medal (if any) they won.</p>
+We included their name, age, height, weight, what sport they participated in, and the medal (if any) they won.</p>
 <img src="working_dir/Images/pptdemographics.png">

 ### Fun Facts about the Olympics